 You’ve almost certainly heard this term before, but just in case you haven’t, URLs—or Uniform Resource Locators—refer to the actual web addresses for sites or webpages.
 In terms of SEO, you want your page’s URL to be nice and neat while still being descriptive.
 What do we mean by nice and neat?
 Check these two examples:

-In the bad example, the URL is nonsensical and doesn’t tell you anything about the page.
-In the good example, your URL says exactly what you can expect to see after clicking on the link.
+In the first example, the URL is nonsensical and doesn’t tell you anything about the page.
+In the second example, your URL says exactly what you can expect to see after clicking on the link.

 The meta description is the text that appears just below the URL.
 It’s the spot where you can give searchers (and Google) more details on what the page (and your practice) is about.
 Be sure to put some thought into your descriptions, because it’s basically your first sales pitch.